Kanaa (film): Plot

 Kousalya Murugesan aka Kowsi is the daughter of Murugesan, a farmer in Kulithalai, Karur.
-She aspires to become an international cricketer so she can put a smile on her cricket-loving father's face by helping the country win.
-The reason for this being portrayed in the initial scenes where Murugesan is very eager to see India's matches in the 2007 Cricket World Cup.
-However, he gets heartbroken on seeing India's crashing defeat to Sri Lanka in the group stages, which sees India getting subsequently knocked out.
-Murugesan controls his feelings before his daughter, but she witnesses him crying and being heartbroken throughout the whole night.
-Hence, this aspires a 11-year old Kowsi, to take up cricket seriously, represent her country, and win the world cup one day for her father's sake.
+She aspires to become an international cricketer which puts a smile on her cricket-loving father's face by helping the country win.
+The reason for this is portrayed in the initial scenes where Murugesan is very eager to see India's matches in the 2007 Cricket World Cup.
+However, he gets heartbroken seeing India's crashing defeat to Sri Lanka in the group stages, which sees India getting subsequently knocked out.
+Murugesan controls his feelings before his daughter, but she witnesses him crying and heartbroken throughout the night.
+Hence, this inspires an 11-year-old Kowsi, to take up cricket seriously, represent her country, and win the World Cup one day for her father's sake.